jasonhoch23/ng-qrcode/README.md

 # Angular QR code generator
 Easy to use AOT compatible QR code generator for your Angular (not compatible with AngularJS) project.
 This also works with Angular 4 aswell as Ionic 2 and Ionic 3.
-Tested on Mac, Windows, iOS and Android.
+Tested on macOS, Windows, iOS and Android.

 ## Install
     npm install ng-qrcode --save